 Elective Courses (6 cr):

-Electives from an approved list of entrepreneurship-related courses.
-Students are encouraged to take electives within their major colleges.
+Electives from an approved list of entrepreneurship-related courses or other choices under required courses above.
+Students are encouraged to take electives within their major college.

 Experiential Learning (3 cr):